WE ARE A LOCALLY OWNED JEWELRY AND BODY PIERCING SHOP LOCATED IN THE SPOKANE VALLEY MALL, IN BUSINESS SINCE 1999.

 To ensure that you do not lose your threaded bead on your jewelry, check the ball on your barbell daily to make sure it is secure.

 If a problem or infection develops, there are a couple of products we carry that work well for this.
-One is called Sweet Pea Piercing Solution and the other is H2Ocean Piercing Spray.
-We also carry a product called Funk-Off Piercing Deodorant that’s great for keeping that funky smell off your piercings or stretched ear lobes AND conditions your organic plugs.
-Also read about Care for Infected Piercings and The Bubble and visit our After Care Products page for more information on those products.
+One is called Neil Med, a saline spray, and the other is Piercing Serum, a tea tree oil based serum.
+Also read about Care for Infected Piercings and The Piercing Bump and visit our After Care Products page for more information on those products.